^

 Forms

-The deposition and accumulation of calcium in nephrocalcinosis can be of three types:
+Precipitation and accumulation of calcium in nephrocalcinosis can be of three types:

-- macroscopic nephrocalcinosis is visible on x-ray and ultrasound.
+• Macroscopic nephrocalcinosis is visible on x-ray and ultrasound.

-Medullary nephrocalcinosis is characterized by interstitial (intercellular) deposition of calcium oxalate and calcium phosphate in the renal medulla - around the renal pyramids.
+Medullary nephrocalcinosis is characterized by interstitial (intercellular) deposition of calcium oxalate and phosphate in the renal medulla - around the renal pyramids.

 Diagnostics nephrocalcinosis